-Jourdan is the founder of The Resource Key providing consulting services using innovative approaches, research based industry resources, and advising companies to ensure People with Disabilities are included, and making meaningful connections with brands.
-She is the owner of one of the largest SLP resources group with over 15,000 followers.
+Jourdan is the founder of The Resource Key, an inclusive digital agency helping build or rebuild brands marketing strategies with diversity, equity and inclusion (DEI) embedded.
+The priority is ensuring people with disabilities are included, and making meaningful connections with brands.
+She is the owner of one of the largest SLP resources group with over 17,000 followers.
 Jourdan has written several articles for non-profit organizations, major magazines, and online resources.
 Her work has been featured in USA Gymnastics, American Speech Language Hearing Association (ASHA), MarketWatch, Association of University Centers on Disability, and Kennedy Center.

 Jourdan established one of the first resource websites for students interested in the field of Speech Language Pathology, Futureslps, which has received recognition worldwide.
 Recently, she created a program that infuses art and reading literacy skills entitled Design Read Create.
 Jourdan is the author of Our Reading Literacy Kitchen: Fresh Approaches to Target Reading Literacy Skills.

 Jourdan believes that speech creates a link to connect each individual in some unique way, our use of language is a major factor in defining us all as individuals.
 When interconnecting the two it creates a powerful force that can influence others in ways unimaginable.
 Her passion to help others is strong because speech and language are used everyday, and she enjoys helping others achieve various goals to help them feel better about themselves and/or excel in life.